awsdocs/aws-systems-manager-user-guide/doc_source/sysman-service-role.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. On your local machine, create a text file with a name such as `SSMService-Trust.json` with the following trust policy\.
 Make sure to save the file with the `.json` file extension\.
+Be sure to specify your AWS account and the AWS Region in the ARN where you created your hybrid activation\.

    ```
    {
-       "Version": "2012-10-17",
-       "Statement": {
-           "Effect": "Allow",
+      "Version":"2012-10-17",
+      "Statement":[
-           "Principal": {
+         {
-               "Service": "ssm.amazonaws.com"
+            "Sid":"",
+            "Effect":"Allow",
+            "Principal":{
+               "Service":"ssm.amazonaws.com"
             },
-           "Action": "sts:AssumeRole"
+            "Action":"sts:AssumeRole",
+            "Condition":{
+               "StringEquals":{
+                  "aws:SourceAccount":"123456789012"
+               },
+               "ArnEquals":{
+                  "aws:SourceArn":"arn:aws:ssm:us-east-2:123456789012:*"
                }
+            }
+         }
+      ]
    }
    ```